 Moderna says on track to deliver 100 mln COVID-19 vaccine doses by first quarter

-Jan 26 (Reuters) - Moderna Inc MRNA.O said on Tuesday it was on track to deliver about 100 million doses of its COVID-19 vaccine to the United States by the end of the first quarter of 2021, with 200 million doses in total available by the end of the second quarter.
+Jan 26 (Reuters) - Moderna Inc MRNA.O said on Tuesday it was on track to deliver about 100 million doses of its COVID-19 vaccine to the United States by the end of the first quarter of 2021, with 200 million doses in total available by the end of the next three months.

+The company, which signed a purchase agreement with the United States for 200 million doses, said it has supplied 30.4 million doses of its vaccine so far.
+About 10.1 million of the doses have been administered, according to the U.S. Centers for Disease Control and Prevention.

+Moderna said earlier this month it would produce at least 600 million doses of its COVID-19 vaccine in 2021, up by 100 million doses from its previous forecast.
+It said it was continuing to invest and add staff to build up to potentially 1 billion doses for 2021.

 (Reporting by Ankur Banerjee in Bengaluru; Editing by Shinjini Ganguli)